Journalit

 Date and time format

-Choose date naming format and whether the plugin should use 24-hour time.
+Choose date naming format, whether the plugin should use 24-hour time, and whether trade entry and exit fields should include seconds.

 Calendar behaviour